 - 1) This protocol describes the vulnerability assessment and support procedure used to facilitate the testimony of vulnerable witnesses.
-The protocol is a part of the measures the Victims and Witnesses Unit ("VWU") put in place to protect the psychological well-being, dignity and privacy of witnesses, in particular those who are at increased risk of psychological harm through the process of testimony. - 2) This protocol complements the "Protocol on the practices used to prepare and familiarise witness for giving testimony at trial" and is based on the practice established before Trial Chamber I and Trial Chamber II. - 3) The protocol focuses on measures and interventions to assist vulnerable witnesses before, during and after testimony. - 4) For the purpose of this document: - a.
-"Psychologist" refers to the person holding the post of Clinical Psychologist/Trauma Expert employed by the VWU, or his or her representative.
+The protocol is a part of the measures the Victims and Witnesses Unit ("VWU") put in place to protect the psychological well-being, dignity and privacy of witnesses, in particular those who are at increased risk of psychological harm through the process of testimony. - 2) This protocol complements the "Protocol on the practices used to prepare and familiarise witness for giving testimony at trial" and is based on the previous practice established before the International Criminal Court. - 3) The protocol focuses on measures and interventions to assist vulnerable witnesses before, during and after testimony. - 4) For the purpose of this document: - a.
+"Psychologist" refers to the person holding the post of Psychologist/Trauma Expert employed by the VWU, or his or her Associate Psychologists or the Associate Welfare Officers qualified to conduct psychological assessments.

-&lt;sup>1 In accordance with Article 68(1) of the Rome Statute.
+&lt;sup>1 In accordance with Article 68(1) of the Rome Statute, rule 88 of the Rules of Procedure and Evidence and regulations 94 and 94 bis of the Regulations of the Registry.